brickgirl/BIT504_AT2_Task2/README.md

 BOARD
 Initialise the cells array.
 Check whether the game has ended in a draw.
-Check if the player has 3 in a column and check if player has 3 in reverse diagonal.
 Correct spelling of constant GRID_WIDTH_HALF.

 GAMESTATE